dikortis/LetsTalkETC/Episodes/Episode_13.md

-kind of interactions and right now with with blocking technology you don't need to trust these third parties and if you think about it it's the same is the very same principle that ellos a decentralized currency to do to happen and to work so you can take
+kind of interactions and right now with with blocking technology you don't need to trust these third parties and if you think about it's the same is the very same principle that ellos a decentralized currency to do to happen and to work so you can take